docksal/docksal/README.md

 While Docker is supported natively on Linux, Mac and Windows users will need a tiny linux VM layer - [Boot2docker Vagrant Box](https://github.com/blinkreaction/boot2docker-vagrant).

-On Mac and Windows [VirtualBox](https://www.virtualbox.org/) and our [Boot2docker VM](https://github.com/blinkreaction/boot2docker-vagrant) will be installed for you if you follow the instructions.
+On Mac and Windows [VirtualBox](https://www.virtualbox.org/) and our [Boot2docker Vagrant VM](https://github.com/blinkreaction/boot2docker-vagrant) will be installed for you if you follow the instructions.
-_Boot2docker VM requires 2GB of RAM by default._
+_Boot2docker Vagrant Box requires 2GB of RAM by default._

 Drude initial configuration is done once per project (e.g. by a team lead).
 `docker-compose.yml` file and optional `.drude` folder are good indicators of Drude's presence in the project repo.